Devilfish281/class_elective_advisor_491/ai_integration/ai_dev_notes.md

 - Integrate with the DB/UI layers: persist last recommendation run; display nicely in Tkinter; add a manual “refresh” button.

 # Generate recommendations based on job and degree information using a ChatOpenAI model.

+- About button on the Help page that opens a dialog showing the full contents of version.json.